varya/steroids/_posts/phonegap_on_steroids/2013-09-12-developing-custom-plugins.markdown

 ## Related Guides
 * [Configuring custom plugins for your app][custom-plugin-config]

-*NB: The content below is from the official Cordova plugin development guide, with a few Steroids-specific modifications and clarifications.*
+*NB: The content below is from the official [Cordova plugin development guide][cordova-plugin-guide], with a few Steroids-specific modifications and clarifications.*

 A Cordova plugin bridges a bit of functionality between the WebView powering a Cordova application and the native platform the Cordova application is running on.
 Plugins are composed of a single JavaScript interface used across all platforms, and native implementations following platform-specific Plugin interfaces that the JavaScript calls into.
 All of the core Cordova APIs are implemented using this architecture (Steroids.js APIs use a different native bridge, but the concept is the same).